 All Lodgify vacation rental websites are fully encrypted.
 This will improve your website’s security, increase customer trust, and SEO.

-For non-Lodgify Users
+For non-Lodgify users

-If you don’t have a Lodgify website, an SSL certificate will typically cost you up to $100/year and you’ll have get a dedicated IP address and set everything up.
+If you don’t have a Lodgify website, an SSL certificate will typically cost you up to $100/year and you’ll have to get a dedicated IP address and set everything up.
 You can follow this guide to set it up on your own website.